 Source: Sing a Song of Unsung Heroes and Heroines: Department of Labor Studies, Pennsylvania State University

 The year was 1877.
 A young union, the Brotherhood of Locomotive Engineers (BLE), were organizing railroad enginemen nationally.
 The railroad companies including the Philadelphia and Reading were entering into the coal mining business.
 In the springtime of the year, many of the railroads including the P&R slashed the wages of the workers by 10 percent.
-There were rumors of a strike.
-Without any warning approximately 350 Reading engineers walked off the job.
+There were rumors of a strike and without any warning approximately 350 Reading engineers walked off the job.
 They were quickly replaced by scabs.
 The union then demanded that all the railroads in the eastern part of the country restore the 10 percent cut and come up with a 20 percent increase.
 The general-manager of the P&R informed the employees if they did not desert the union they would be fired.
-Some workers went back to the job.
-But many others became much more militant.
-By mid-July striking engine-men were demonstrating and rioting in Morgantown, West Virginia.
+Some workers went back to the job, but many others became much more militant.
+By mid-July striking engine-men with the Baltimore & Ohio Railroad were demonstrating and rioting in Morgantown, West Virginia.
 A few days later the same thing happened in Pittsburgh, Pennsylvania, where the militia was called in and 28 people were killed.
+Worker unrest and strikes also took place in Maryland, New York, Illinois, Missouri, Ohio and Indiana.
 On Sunday July 22 in Reading, Pennsylvania, unrest started to emerge.
 By evening a large group of strikers and others were gathering in the railroad yards.
 A train headed for Philly was blocked by the crowd and boxcars were set afire.
 The following day the strikers were back in the yards.
 What the union brothers did not know was that the President of the P&R sent a telegram to the state attorney-general asking for military help.
 Militia troops were mobilized in the City of Easton and put on a train for Reading.
-When they arrived at the outer station on North Sixth Street they were met by the P&R Coal and Iron police.
+When they arrived at the outer station on North Sixth Street they were met by the PP&R Coal and Iron police.
 The officials in charge decided to move the troops and police through the yards.
 The crowd was yelling and screaming and rocks were thrown.
 Suddenly a shot was fired.
 Then many shots were fired.
 After the smoke cleared, dozens lay wounded.
 Ten lay dead.
-No official investigation.
-The murderers walked away.

 Terence V. Powderly, the son of irish immigrants, was born on January 22, 1849 in Carbondale, Pennsylvania.
 As a teenager his first job was working for the railroad, and then he eventually apprenticed in a machine shop.
 In 1871 he joined the Machinists and Blacksmiths National Union and by 1872 was elected a local president.
 A few years later he joined the Knights of Labor and by 1879 he attained the leadership position.
 Under his tenure the membership of the Knights of Labor rose to approximately 700,000.
 Powderly opposed strikes, opting for the more passive negotiations and boycotts, which caused internal quarreling and by 1893 he resigned from the union.
 He entered politics and served as Mayor of Scranton, Pennsylvania from 1878-84 as a member of the Greenback Labor Party.
 He later held other appointed government positions including with the U.S. Bureau of Immigration.
 Within his spare time he became a very talented photographer and studied law and was a successful attorney.
 The house in Scranton that he lived in for many years was designated a national historical landmark but is not open to the public.
 Terence Powderly died in 1924.